Simultaneous Evolutionary Fits for Jupiter and Saturn Incorporating Fuzzy Cores: New Jupiter and Saturn Evolutionary Models

 We conducted a grid search of more than 2,000 models using \texttt{APPLE} to identify parameter combinations that produce a Jupiter-like planet, subject to observational constraints.
 The core mass was varied from 1 to 15 \mearth, the total heavy element mass from 36 to 44 \mearth, and the LHR0911 miscibility curve was shifted between +300 K and +450 K in steps of 10 K. The standard deviation of a Gaussian profile was adjusted to vary the extent of the heavy element distribution.
 The entropy at the outer boundary was fixed at 8.2 k$_{\rm B}$/baryon, and the initial helium fraction $Y^{\prime}=0.277$ was set uniformly in the envelope.
 The models employed the CD21 equation of state (EOS) for H-He \citep{Chabrier2021}, the LHR0911 miscibility curve for helium rain (plus variable temperature shifts), and the \cite{Chen2023} atmospheric boundary conditions.
 A key feature of \texttt{APPLE} is that the miscibility curve adjusts itself as $Y^{\prime}$ changes and is not held fixed during the evolution.
 We use the Ledoux criterion for convective stability in our heat transport and set Jupiter's current rotation period at 9:55:29 (hr:min:s) \citep{Yu2009}.
 Our \texttt{APPLE} simulations used 750 mass zones with a timestep tolerance of 1\%.

 Figure \ref{fig:jupiter_best_fit} illustrates the evolution of our best-fit Jupiter model.
 It is very similar to that found by \cite{TejadaArevalo2024b}, with slight differences due to the slightly smoother thermal derivatives employed and the desire here simultaneously to fit the lower gravitational moments.
 This model predicts a total heavy element mass of 42.5 \mearth, of which 3 \mearth\ resides in the core with $Z=1$.
 To match Jupiter's observed $Y_{\rm atm}$, the required temperature shift for the LHR0911 miscibility curve is +410 K \citep[compared to +300 K in ][]{TejadaArevalo2024b} with helium rain initiating at 4 Gyr.
 The resulting best-fit model numbers with the corresponding percent differences (in parentheses) from the measured values are: current effective temperature $T_{\rm eff} = 124.6$ K ($\sim 0.7\%$), $Y_{\rm atm}=0.236$ ($\sim 0.8\%$), $Z_{\rm atm} = 3.6$ \Zsolar, and equatorial radius $=$ $R_{\rm eq} = 72019.5$ km ($\sim 0.7\%$).
-The gravitational moments $J_2$ and $J_4$ are $14731.6 \times 10^{-6}$ ($\sim 0.2\%$) and $-591.46\times 10^{-6}$ ($\sim 0.3\%$), respectively.
+The gravitational moments $J_2$ and $J_4$ are $14731.6 \times 10^{-6}$ ($\sim 0.2\%$) and $-591.46\times 10^{-6}$ {($\mathbf{\sim 0.8\%}$)}, respectively. {Table \ref{tab:jupiter_saturn_comparison} presents a comparison of our results with the observed measurements for Jupiter.}